 - Regional Finals – Dates and locations for the 2019 National Science Bee Regional Finals have been scheduled – you can find the dates and sites for each region here.
 Most Regional Finals will be held in conjunction with the Regional Finals of the Middle School and Elementary School National History Bee and the US Academic Bee on the same date at the same location.
 The National Science Bee’s Middle School and Elementary School Regional Finals will cost $35 per student in 2019.

 - National Championships – The National Championships of the National Science Bee will be held in conjunction with the National Championships of the National Humanities Bee, and US Academic Bee and Bowl as well as the Middle School and Elementary School Divisions of the National History Bee and Bowl, US Geography Olympiad, and International Geography Bee.
 This event will be held at the Hyatt Regency O’Hare in Rosemont, Illinois, outside Chicago, from June 7-10, 2019.
 Students will qualify for the National Championships based on their finish at the Regional Finals.
 Specific qualification requirements will be announced at a later date.
-The costs of Nationals for each student have yet to be determined but will be approximately $125 in 2019.
+The costs of Nationals for each student is $135 in 2019.

 The National Science Bee has been actively working to secure hosts for its 2019 Regional Finals.
 These Regional Finals will be held from February 16 to April 21, 2019.
 Current regions within which we are actively planning to hold competitions are listed through the link below.
 If your school is interested in hosting a Regional Final, please click here for more information and contact us at firstname.lastname@example.org.
 We would be happy to discuss details with you.